Cathy's Gluten Free

 spoon in smooth, liquid dark chocolate in white bowl

-Pour ganache over cake while it's still warm if you want it to be thin and run down the sides.
-Also use warm ganache for any sort of drizzled effect you might like.
+Pour ganache over a cooled cake while the ganache is still warm if you want it to be thin and run down the sides.
+Also, use warm ganache for any drizzled effect you might like.

 Chocolate ganache will thicken as it cools.
 Then it's more suitable for spreading as a filling between cake layers.